katieferreol/RobotaPsyche/Final Project/journal.md

 However, after seeing the comments of their first music video, it is filled with negative comments, saying how their voices and inhuman movements made them uncomfortable.
 Personally, I also felt the same thing.
 But what phenomena make us feel this way?

-**Will I change my project?** Because I am enjoying researching the current trends of artificial intelligence in the entertainment industry, I do not want to change my project.
+**WILL I CHANGE MY PROJECT?** Because I am enjoying researching the current trends of artificial intelligence in the entertainment industry, I do not want to change my project.

 ---------------------------------------